 Scope

 In RTC, work items can be linked through a parent child relationship, allowing for pieces of work to be broken down in smaller refined work items.
-This is referred to as the work break down structure.
+This is referred to as the work break down structure (WBS).
 Unfortunately the exported file does not visually capture this relationship; thus making it difficult to navigate the work items.
 The create_wbs script enhances exported data by sorting the work items and grouping them in a work break down structure.

 Prerequisites